 An employment attorney has managed employees.

 I would be concerns about taking coaching advice from a guy who has never played the game.
 I am not saying that every basketball coach has to be a star like Michael Jordan, but he should have at least played the game for some time.
 The same applies to an employment attorney.
 They may know the law, but because we are talking about people and their relationships, a real employment attorney will also know the practical implications of taking certain actions in an employment dispute.
 Again, I am not saying that an employment attorney must have been an HR manager, but they will have had some experience managing people, hiring people and, yes, even letting employees go.
+If you have questions or need help on worker compensation then New York Workers Comp lawyers are one of the best in NY.

 An employment attorney practices in federal court.

 There are several types of employment cases that end up in federal court.
 An employment attorney will be admitted in the federal courts as well as his local state courts.
+When facing a CCW Charge keep in mind you have the right to remain silent, which includes the time after your arrest all the way through to your hearing..

 An employment attorney has experience in alternative dispute resolution.